Currency:

 media='only screen and (max-width: 640px)'

-The required rel="canonical" URL tag must also be included in the HTML -mobile site code.
+The required URL rel="canonical" tag must also be included in Mobile site HTML code

 User agent redirect

-Some users may access the wrong version of the site for their device.
+Some users may access the wrong version of the site that is not suitable for their device

-In this case, it's best to redirect them on the server side using a script.
+In this case, it is best to redirect them on the server side with using a script.

 1. Try not to redirect all addresses from desktop to mobile.
 Instead, point to the given URL, which is reflected in the original version.

-2. Include a link to the "desktop version" on prominently on a mobile site (and vice versa).
+2. Include a link to the "desktop version" prominently on the mobile site (and vice versa).
 In addition, cookies can be used so that the user does not have to click on such a link each time.

-3. Submit users tablets to the desktop version of the site.
-Tablets have larger screens and are much easier to navigate with websites written strictly for desktop browsers.
+3. Send tablet users to the desktop version of the site.
+Tablets have larger screens and are much easier to navigate with websites written strictly for computer browsers.

 Schema.org, Rich Snippets and Rich Cards